The Box (2009 film): Plot

 At home, Arthur's encounter with their babysitter, Dana, reveals she is not who she claims to be.
 She directs him to look in the mirror for answers before disappearing mysteriously.
-Further, Arthur discovers Arlington's photo in a picture from his work at NASA.
+Further, Arthur discovers Steward's photo in a picture from his work at NASA.

-Arthur and Norma separately visit a library, each following clues leading to Arlington.
-Arthur, guided by Arlington's wife, navigates through three water gateways, choosing the correct one based on a prior hint.
-Norma, guided by Arlington, reflects on her disfigurement and experiences a moment of emotional connection with him.
+Arthur and Norma separately visit a library, each following clues leading to Steward.
+Arthur, guided by Steward's wife, navigates through three otherworldly portals made of a water-like substance, choosing the correct one based on a prior hint.
+Norma, guided by Steward, reflects on her disfigurement and experiences a moment of emotional connection with him.

 Norma and Arthur reunite at home, where Arthur emerges from the water portal, and they find Walter demanding answers.
 At a wedding, their son is kidnapped, and Arthur is abducted by a former NASA employee, who reveals he faced a similar choice between his wife and daughter.
 Arthur is shown a manual and water portals but is interrupted by a Santa Claus figure before being struck by a truck.

+It emerges that "Steward" is controlled by some sort of otherworldly or extraterrestrial presence (referred to as his "employers" and "those who control the lightning"), which he encountered through his work on the Mars probe.
+Through him and other unwitting cohorts, the "employers" are using the boxes to test humanity's morality, to decide whether or not it is worthy of extinction.

 Arthur emerges from a NASA warehouse, surrounded by military personnel.
-Back home, Arlington offers them a final choice: live with their million dollars and a deaf-blind son, or Arthur can shoot Norma, restoring Walter's senses and securing the money for his future.
-They learn Arlington's employers are testing humanity's worthiness.
+Back home, Steward offers them a final choice: live with their million dollars and a deaf-blind son, or Arthur can shoot Norma, restoring Walter's senses and securing the money for his future.
+They learn Steward's employers are testing humanity's worthiness.

 Norma and Arthur decide to sacrifice Norma.
-After she is shot, Walter's senses are restored, and Arlington delivers the million to another couple who have pressed the button.
-The film concludes with Arthur being taken away by authorities, indicating the cycle of testing will continue.
+After she is shot, Walter's senses are restored, and Steward delivers the million to another couple who have pressed the button.
+Arthur is taken away by authorities, indicating the cycle of testing will continue.